szabgab/perlmaven.com/sites/en/pages/perl-hashes.md

 print $color_of{apple};     # green
 ```

-The assignment changed the value associated with the <b>apple</b> key.
+The assignment changed the value associated with the **apple** key.
 Remember, keys are unique and each key has a
 single value.

 ## Iterating over hashes